tpak/ESP32-BME680-Air-Quality/src/serial monitor with screen.md

-Use screen on Mac to watcher serial port traffic.
+How to use screen on Mac to watch serial port traffic.

 - find the serial port you want to watch:
 ```